 1. Grand Canyon

 The Grand Canyon is arguably one of the most famous canyons in the world.
-It’s carved into the Arizona landscape by the Colorado River and its steep cliffs reach a maximum height of over 1 mile or 6,093 feet / 1,857 meters.
+It’s carved into the Arizona landscape by the Colorado River and its cliffs reach a maximum height of over 1 mile or 6,093 feet / 1,857 meters.

 This enormous canyon was formed in a process that took approximately 5 to 6 million years.
 This has resulted in one of the most amazing landscapes you’ll ever come across, situated within the Grand Canyon National Park.

 This also means that this magnificent natural wonder is one of the most famous tourist attractions in Arizona.
 The canyon offers opportunities for sightseeing from the southern rim, as well as rafting, hiking, running, and popular helicopter tours.

 Official website: Grand Canyon National Park

 Monument Valley is another wonder of nature that is situated on part of the Colorado Plateau, entirely within the borders of the territory of the Navajo Nation Reservation.
 This magnificent valley runs right across the border of the Utah-Arizona state line.

 The area is relatively flat and is dominated by large sandstone buttes that stick out of the desert landscape.
 This provides for fascinating views which have been frequently used for the most famous western movies, starting way back in the 1930s and 1940s.